Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Character Creation: Bonus Enhancement
 After all traits, SFX, and Milestones are set, choose just one of the following added bonus enhancements, then adjust your character accordingly:
 - Add a new #d6 specialty

 - Add a new #d6 signature asset

+- Add a new #d6 Sphere

 - Upgrade a #d6 specialty of your choice to #d8

 - Upgrade a #d6 signature asset of your choice to #d8

-- Gain one additional Masque signature asset at #d6
+- Upgrade a #d6 Sphere of your choice to #d8

-- Choose and gain one of the SFX listed in Appendix B: General SFX and Limits. /* TODO Appendix B */
+// - Choose and gain one of the SFX listed in Appendix B: General SFX and Limits. /* TODO Appendix B */

 - Choose and gain one of your Faction SFX.